The After Dark Interviews

 It's nothing short of spectacular to interview the legends behind an artistic creation.
 Just to know through every freeze frame that came to their minds, every idea that became born of creativity beyond wildest imaginations, the magic, the bewilderment, the stories behind the culmination of it all - it gives you a feeling of awe and leaves you starry eyed.

-On Friday, I shared my interview with Jack Eastman, one of the architects of After Dark.
-Today you get to read my interview with Patrick Beard, the man who worked alongside Eastman.
+Last week, I shared my interview with Jack Eastman, one of the architects of After Dark.
+Today I get to share my interview with Patrick Beard, the man who worked alongside Eastman.

 Tommy: Hi Patrick.
 It's great to be able to interview you.